-Most of us are familiar with the appearance of tomato leaves; they are multi-lobed, serrated or almost tooth-like, right?
-But, what if you have a tomato plant that is lacking these lobes?
+Most of us are familiar with the appearance of tomato leaves; they are multi-lobed, serrated, or almost tooth-like, right?
+What if you have a tomato plant that is lacking these lobes?
 Is something wrong with the plant, or what?

 Tomato Leaf Types